AmelMammar/chronoEventB/README.md

       action:  _Scheduler_A_:=_Append_(_Scheduler_A_, _CK_)

- To both atomic and non atomic tasks, two additional properties can be attached:
+ To both instantaneous and non instantaneous tasks, two additional properties can be attached:
  (a) Seperation: puts a constraint on the elapsed time between the end of an ocurrence and the start of the  next one.
  (b) Periodicity: puts a constraint on the elapsed time between the starts of two consecutive occurences.
 This constraint is associated with the start event.

-Both properties are attached to the _Start_A_ (resp. _Atomic_A_) event for non-atomic (resp. atomic) task.
+Both properties are attached to the _Start_A_ (resp. _Instantaneous_A_) event for non-instantaneous (resp. instantaneous) task.
 They induce implicit invariants/guards than can be displayed using [ProB](https://stups.hhu-hosting.de/rodin/prob1/nightly).

 **Bi-task properties**
 On two distinct tasks, two ordering constraints can be defined: _FollowedBy_ and _PrecededBy_.
 A task _A_ must be followed by a task _B_ means that it should exist an occurence of the task _B_ between evry two distinct occurences of _A_.
 The figure bellow depicts how such dependecy is created.
 Depending on the task type, users have to select the event _Atomic_A_ (resp. _End_A_) for an atomic task (resp. task with duration).